 How Gocovri works

-The exact mechanism by which Gocovri exerts its activity in the treatment of dyskinesia in patients with Parkinson’s disease is unknown.
-However, the drug has been shown to increase dopamine release and block dopamine re-uptake, thereby functioning as a mild dopamine agonist.
+The exact mechanism by which Gocovri exerts its activity in the treatment of dyskinesia in Parkinson’s disease patients is unknown.
+However, the therapy has been shown to increase dopamine release and block dopamine re-uptake, thereby increasing the levels of this neurotransmitter in the brain.

 Gocovri in clinical trials

-The FDA’s approval was based on data from three randomized and placebo-controlled trials, involving a total of 286 patients, which evaluated the safety and effectiveness of Gocovri in reducing involuntary muscle movements caused by levodopa.
-During the trials, Gocovri was taken at bedtime, which helped maintain its levels during the morning and waking hours, when dyskinesia usually occurs.
+The FDA’s approval of Gocovri to treat dyskinesia was based on data from three randomized placebo-controlled clinical trials involving 286 patients.
+These trials evaluated the safety and effectiveness of Gocovri in reducing involuntary muscle movements caused by levodopa.
+During the trials, patients took Gocovri at bedtime, which helped maintain dopamine levels during the morning and waking hours, when dyskinesia usually occurs.

-A Phase 2/3 study (NCT01397422) called EASED was designed to evaluate the tolerability and effectiveness of three doses of Gocovri compared to placebo in 83 Parkinson’s disease patients with levodopa-induced dyskinesia.
-The results of the trial showed that the drug significantly reduced dyskinesia compared to placebo (a 27 percent reduction), and increased levodopa’s “on time” (the time a patient goes without Parkinson’s symptoms after taking a medication).
+A Phase 2/3 study (NCT01397422) called EASED was designed to evaluate the tolerability and effectiveness of three doses of Gocovri compared with a placebo in 83 Parkinson’s patients with levodopa-induced dyskinesia.
+The trial’s results showed the therapy significantly reduced dyskinesia compared with a placebo by 27% and increased levodopa’s “on” time, or the period in which a patient goes without Parkinson’s symptoms after taking medication.

-A Phase 3 trial (NCT02136914) called EASE LID assessed the safety and effectiveness of 340 mg of Gocovri once daily taken at bedtime in Parkinson’s disease patients with levodopa-induced dyskinesia for 24 weeks.
-Results published in August 2017 showed that the medication significantly improved levodopa-induced dyskinesia at 12 weeks (37 percent decrease compared to 12 percent with placebo), and maintained through to week 24.
-Gocovri also increased patients “on time” and reduced the “off time” period (when the symptoms return) by almost one hour compared to placebo.
+A 24-week (or nearly six-month) Phase 3 trial called EASE LID (NCT02136914) assessed the safety and effectiveness of 340 mg of Gocovri, taken once daily at bedtime, in Parkinson’s patients with levodopa-induced dyskinesia.
+This trial found that the medication significantly improved levodopa-induced dyskinesia at 12 weeks, or about three months.
+The results, published in August 2017, showed a 37% decrease in symptoms compared with 12% among participants given a placebo — which was maintained through week 24.
+Gocovri also increased patients’ on time and delayed off episodes (when the symptoms return) by almost one hour compared with the placebo.

-The results of another Phase 3 study (NCT02274766) called EASE LID 3 also showed that Gocovri decreased the duration, intensity, and disability associated with dyskinesia at week 12, and reduced “off time”.
+Another Phase 3 study (NCT02274766) called EASE LID 3 also showed that Gocovri decreased the duration and intensity of dyskinesia, and the disability associated with it, at week 12.
+Gocovri also reduced off episodes in that trial.

-The most common adverse reactions associated with the use of Gocovri were hallucinations, dizziness, dry mouth, constipation, falls, and low blood pressure when getting up from a sitting or lying position.
+The most common adverse side effects associated with using Gocovri were hallucinations, dizziness, dry mouth, constipation, falls, and low blood pressure when getting up from a sitting or lying position.